bneb/game_of_life/README.md

 This is a follow-up to a code retreat that I participated in at work.
 It is a working simulation of Conway's game of life.

-The description of the game from Wikipedia (sourced on 2017-05-14):¬
+The description of the game from Wikipedia (sourced on 2017-05-14):
-> The Game of Life, also known simply as Life, is a cellular automaton devised by t he British mathematician John Horton Conway in 1970.¬
+> The Game of Life, also known simply as Life, is a cellular automaton devised by t he British mathematician John Horton Conway in 1970.
-> The "game" is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.¬
+> The "game" is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.

 ---